Death of Alberto Nisman: Death

 While the .22 caliber weapon that fired the fatal shot belonged to Lagomarsino, he could not explain how no fingerprints of his were present on the weapon, as would be expected.
 He claimed to have brought it to the apartment upon request, because Nisman distrusted his own custody.
 Accordingly, Nisman's 10-man security detail were not at home watching when Nisman died.
 Lagomarsino earned an unusually large salary as Nisman's personal computer technician (40,000 pesos a month during 2014; US$5,000 at the time).
 He was asked in a 5 February press conference if he had a homosexual relationship with Nisman as well as a professional one, which he denied.
 Senator Salvador Cabral stated on 25 February that he had proof to that effect, and was subpoenaed by prosecutor Fein to provide an affidavit.

 Senior Secretariat of Intelligence officer Antonio "Jaime" Stiusso, who conducted many of the wiretaps ordered by Nisman, had been dismissed in a December 2014 agency shakeup and had persuaded Nisman to dismiss his 10-man security detail days before his death.
 Stiusso presented himself on 18 February for questioning by Special Prosecutor Fein after initially evading the subpoenas.
 Facing unrelated charges of smuggling, he reportedly fled the country for neighboring Uruguay a week later in a black pickup registered to one of the companies allegedly involved in the smuggling operation.

 Nisman's death caused an international stir and appeared in many news media worldwide.
 The death generated more than a million tweets.

 The prosecutor in the case said: "There are no witnesses, and no neighbors who could provide data on what happened".
 It remains unknown if the death was a suicide, a forced suicide, or a murder.
 Following his death there were massive protests across the country demanding justice and uncovering the cause of death.

 The official report released in 2017, concluded that Nisman was murdered which contradicts previous government claims that he committed suicide.
 It states he was assaulted by two people, beaten and shot.

+In May 2026, Viviana Fein was criminally charged for concealing evidence in the case.